Ayushi-712/ssclip/README.md

 ```
 ## Examples (For dichotomous outcome)
 ### 5. To target sensitivity
-#### Eg .To target 80% sensitivity at 95% confidence level, maximum margin of error 5% for a precision of 95% and assuming 30% of the population with particular disease.
+#### Eg .Sample size to target 80% sensitivity at 95% confidence level, maximum margin of error 5% for a precision of 95% and 30% of the population with particular disease.

 ```
 ss_sens( alpha=0.05, se= 0.8, d=0.05,prev=0.3)
 ```
 ### 6.To target specificity
-#### Eg .To target 50% specificity at 95% confidence level, maximum margin of error 5% for a precision of 95% and assuming 30% of the population with particular disease.
+#### Eg .Sample size to target 50% specificity at 95% confidence level, maximum margin of error 5% for a precision of 95% and assuming 30% of the population with particular disease.
 ```
 ss_spec( alpha=0.05, sp= 0.5, d=0.05,prev=0.3)
 ```